Eamon-mines/Python-as-R/README.md

     This is basically a lot of code that tries to use the math behind some of the function in R. Currently just the LM function

 ## How to test
-    Run 'python -m unittest test.py' and the tests will run.
+    Run 'python test.py' and the tests will run.

 ## Next Steps
     1) allow to use variable names for assigning functions